Malaysia PM says release of Indonesian in N. Korea case within rules

 The pair always denied murder, insisting they were tricked by North Korean spies into carrying out the Cold War-style hit using a toxic nerve agent and thought it was just a prank.

+Vietnam's foreign minister Pham Binh Minh spoke to his Malaysian counterpart on Tuesday to request Huong be released as well, according to state radio broadcaster Voice of Vietnam.

-Huong's lawyers have now asked the attorney-general to withdraw her murder charge, and prosecutors may on Thursday inform the Shah Alam High Court, outside Kuala Lumpur, whether the application has been successful.
+Huong's lawyers have also asked the attorney-general to withdraw her murder charge, and prosecutors may on Thursday inform the Shah Alam High Court, outside Kuala Lumpur, whether the application has been successful.

 The women's lawyers have presented them as scapegoats.
 They say the real murderers are four North Koreans -- formally accused of the crime alongside the women -- who fled Malaysia shortly after the assassination.